The ADHD and Depression Connection

 Thirty percent of people with ADHD will have a depressive episode, or a mood disorder.
 If you have ADHD, your risk of developing depression is four times greater than it is for those without the disorder.
 That’s because of ADHD-specific risk factors including differences in brain chemicals and how you process emotions.

-In this video, from his ADDitude webinar titled “The ADHD-Depression Connection in Adults: Understanding the Link, Distinct Symptoms, and First-Line Treatments,” Roberto Olivardia, Ph.D., explains why these commonly comorbid conditions — ADHD and depression — overlap:
+In the video, from his ADDitude webinar titled “The ADHD-Depression Connection in Adults: Understanding the Link, Distinct Symptoms, and First-Line Treatments,” Roberto Olivardia, Ph.D., explains why these commonly comorbid conditions — ADHD and depression — overlap.

 Learn More About the ADHD and Depression Connection: